DHRI-Curriculum/Text_Classification/sections/06-supervised.md

 Name: label, dtype: int64
 ```

-We have more news sentences than romance sentences; this is not a problem, but it's something to take note of during evaluation.
+We have more sentences labeled `news` than `romance`; this is not a problem, but it's something to take note of during evaluation.

 ## Partitioning data into train and test sets

 When you are partitioning your data into train and test sets, a good place to start is to use 75% of your data for training, and 25% of your data for testing.
 We want as much training data as possible, while also having enough testing data to ensure that our trained classifier is generalizable across a number of examples.
 This will also lead to more accurate evalutation of our trained classifier.

-Fortunately, sklearn has a function that will do exactly this!
+Fortunately, `sklearn` has a function that will do exactly this!

 ```python
 from sklearn.model_selection import train_test_split